"Arrayed in kaleidoscopic

 |photos: Rick Foster

-Greetings & Happy Fall from the Museum!
+Greetings & Happy Winter from the Museum!
 Hope you are enjoying some of the fine craft beers that are being brewed - and

-canned!
-We were honored to be featured on Mental Floss recently - John Green (of 'Fault in our Stars' fame) hosts,
+canned this season!
+We were honored to be featured on Mental Floss recently - John Green (of 'Fault in our Stars'

-MA for welcoming the curator into the home of his late parents to view a nice beer can collection - and for donating some
+from Lakeville, MA for welcoming the curator into the home of his late parents to view a nice beer can collection - and for

-of the collection of Joseph A. Chamberlain and Cynthia K. Parola to the museum.
-The Beer Can Museum was mentioned in a recent
+donating some of the collection of Joseph A. Chamberlain and Cynthia K. Parola to the museum.
+The Beer Can Museum was mentioned

-Boston Sunday Globe - and our little role in Sam Adam's move to start canning their beer was revealed!
-Thanks to the folks
+in a recent Boston Sunday Globe - and our little role in Sam Adam's move to start canning their beer was revealed!
+Thanks

-at BostonInno.Com for a nice writeup recently!
-Thanks also to the Taunton Daily Gazette for giving us a great write-up, which
+to the folks at BostonInno.Com for a nice writeup recently!
+Thanks also to the Taunton Daily Gazette for giving us a great

-the Associated Press picked up; the story ran in papers across the country and we've enjoyed some nice feedback.
-The museum
+write-up, which the Associated Press picked up; the story ran in papers across the country and we've enjoyed some nice feedback.

-also welcomed some documentary filmmakers from Australia recently; a fun time was had by all and some of our cans (and possibly
+The museum also welcomed some documentary filmmakers from Australia recently; a fun time was had by all and some of our cans

-the curator) may make an appearance down under later on this year.
-We've added a new link to our museum slideshow at the bottom
+(and possibly the curator) may make an appearance down under later on this year.
+We've added a new link to our museum slideshow

-of this page - enjoy the show.
-Thanks to San Francisco's John Graham - who donated a wonderful Burgermeister beer can music
+at the bottom of this page - enjoy the show.
+Thanks to San Francisco's John Graham - who donated a wonderful Burgermeister

 Many new beer cans are making their appearances on the museum shelves (we're at close to 6000)!
 You can now follow the East